 The establishment expenses of a new Fund will be borne out of the assets of that Fund.
 These expenses will be amortised over the first three accounting periods or such shorter period as the Directors may determine.
-The establishment expenses of the European Core Equity Fund were approximately EUR6,000.
 The costs of establishing the Global Core Equity Fund and Global Targeted Value Fund were borne by the Investment Manager.
 The establishment expenses of the Euro Inflation Linked Intermediate Duration Fixed Income Fund and Sterling Inflation Linked Intermediate Duration Fixed Income Fund were approximately EUR12,500 per Fund.
-The establishment expenses of the Global Ultra Short Fixed Income Fund, Global Small Companies Fund, Global Value Fund, World Allocation 40/60 Fund, World Allocation 60/40 Fund, World Equity Fund, Global Short-Term Investment Grade Fixed Income Fund, Global Fixed Income II Fund, Global Core Equity II Fund, U.S. Small Companies II Fund, Emerging Markets Value II Fund, the Emerging Markets Large Cap Core Equity Fund, the Japan Core Equity Fund, the U.S. Core Equity Fund, the World Allocation 20/80 Fund and the World Allocation 80/20 Fund were approximately EUR15,000 per Fund.
-The establishment expenses of the Global Sustainability Core Equity Fund were approximately EUR 20,000.
+The establishment expenses of the Global Ultra Short Fixed Income Fund, Global Small Companies Fund, Global Value Fund, World Allocation 40/60 Fund, World Allocation 60/40 Fund, World Equity Fund, Global Short-Term Investment Grade Fixed Income Fund, the Emerging Markets Large Cap Core Equity Fund, the U.S. Core Equity Fund, the World Allocation 20/80 Fund and the World Allocation 80/20 Fund were approximately EUR15,000 per Fund.
+The establishment expenses of the Global Core Equity Lower Carbon ESG Screened Fund were approximately EUR 20,000.
 The establishment expenses of the Global Core Fixed Income Fund are expected to be approximately EUR15,000.
-The establishment expenses of the Emerging Markets Sustainability Core Equity Fund are expected to be USD 27,500.
-The establishment expenses of the Global Sustainability Short Fixed Income Fund are expected to be USD 63,000.
-The establishment expenses of the World Sustainability Equity Fund are expected to be USD 23,000.
+The establishment expenses of the Emerging Markets Core Equity Lower Carbon ESG Screened Fund are expected to be USD 27,500.
+The establishment expenses of the Global Short Fixed Income Lower Carbon ESG Screened Fund are expected to be USD 63,000.
+The establishment expenses of the World Equity Lower Carbon ESG Screened Fund are expected to be USD 23,000.
+The establishment expenses of the Global Targeted Value Lower Carbon ESG Screened Fund are expected to be USD 23,000.
+The establishment expenses of each of the Emerging Markets Large Cap Core Equity III Fund, the Global Core Equity III Fund and the Global Core Fixed Income III Fund are expected to be USD 31,000.
+The establishment expenses of the Global High Profitability Lower Carbon ESG Screened Fund are expected to be USD 23,000.